 After months of lead up, speculation and paparazzi trying to get the scoop, Prince Harry and Meghan Markle finally tied the knot at St George’s Chapel on May 19th.

-For those of you who missed the broadcast or are still recovering from the celebrations, we’ve counted down the 8 best and worst parts of their day.
+For those of you who missed the broadcast or are still recovering from the celebrations, from the wedding venue choice to that dress, we’ve counted down the 8 best and worst parts of their day.

 8. The limits that come with royalty